Zaygnor/Zaygnor-StreamerBot-Tools/README.md

 ### Zaygnor Spelling Bee
 This set of commands let chatters add letters to a "word".
 Then streamer can send get the word to display on screen or send to TTS or whatever.

+### Zaygnor Utilities
+A collection of random one-off useful tools/actions I've created.
+See it's readme for the list.